Interest Rate Forecast Australia: Will Rate Hikes Stop In 2024?

 Did you Know?

-Prices across the US rose 0.4% in February and March, reflecting a 3.5% annual rise.
-Inflation increased 0.3% in April, was unchanged in May, and declined 0.1% in June, bringing the annual change to 3.0%.
+Prices across the US rose 0.4% in February, March and April.
+They remained unchanged in May, and declined 0.1% in June, but rose again in July, August and September.

 Australia’s 5-Year Official Cash Rate Outlook.